LEARNING AND TEACHING

 Technology is integrated into the daily learning schedule of our students, in order to stimulate their ingenuity skills and creative thinking abilities, through the integration of iPads, from Year 1 in the Primary School and Laptops in the Secondary School.
-Furthermore, all students from across the sub-schools access to specialist facilities.
+Furthermore, all students from across the sub-schools have access to specialist facilities.